Brown & Brown, Inc. announces the appointment of Michael Vaughan as chief data officer

-/EIN News/ -- DAYTONA BEACH, Fla., April 07, 2023 (GLOBE NEWSWIRE) -- Brown & Brown, Inc. (NYSE:BRO) (the “Company”) has announced the appointment of Michael Vaughan as chief data officer for Brown & Brown.
+DAYTONA BEACH, Fla., April 07, 2023 (GLOBE NEWSWIRE) -- Brown & Brown, Inc. BRO (the "Company") has announced the appointment of Michael Vaughan as chief data officer for Brown & Brown.

 Gray Nester, chief information officer, said, "Brown & Brown is continuing our journey to grow and scale our business, including how we make data actionable to support critical business goals and drive positive business outcomes.
 Mike is a proven leader in developing, aligning, communicating and delivering data strategies, capabilities and roadmaps.
 We are confident that his experience leading continuous, incremental improvements will help enhance our data strategy and will move us forward faster, creating meaningful value in all areas of our business.
 In addition, Mike brings a deep desire for learning, which will further develop our team and continue to challenge our thinking.
 Mike is a great addition to the team, and we look forward to seeing his impact on our business."